serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 Since we have two instances that match, we can continue to the next step, which says,

 ```
-Eliminate any candidate `IX` for which there is another candidate `IY` such that
+Eliminate any candidate $IX$ for which there is another candidate `IY` such that
 both of the following hold: `IY` is strictly more specific than `IX`.
 That is, `IY`
 is a substitution instance of `IX` but not vice versa.
 Either `IX` is overlappable,
 or `IY` is overlapping.
 (This “either/or” design, rather than a “both/and”